Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 pub enum VersionedXcm {
   V2(v2::Xcm),
   V3(v3::Xcm),
+  V4(v4::Xcm),
 }
 ```

 Notes:

 - V0 and V1 were removed with the addition of XCM v3.
+- V2 will soon be removed since v4 was recently added.

 ---v

-## 🗣️ version negotiation with `pallet-xcm`
+## 🗣️ Version negotiation

-But chains need to be aware of the version supported by each other.
+Chains need to be aware of the version supported by each other.
 `SubscribeVersion` and `QueryResponse` play a key role here:

 <pba-flex center>